 Belgium’s independence was short-lived, but the embers of liberty lit in Philadelphia and fanned by the revolutionary fervor sweeping France couldn’t be extinguished.
 In 1804 Haiti declared independence, followed over the next two decades by other Latin American countries.
 Today more than half of the members of the United Nations have a founding document similar to our Declaration.

 It Is a Manifesto of Human Rights.
 Declaring independence, however, says nothing about political equality.
 For example, South Carolina seceded from the Union and apartheid Southern Rhodesian left Britain with instruments broadly following the outline of our own Declaration, but omitting any mention of self-evident truths.

 It is this language that places our own Declaration alongside Magna Carta in the Pantheon of Charters of Liberty.
 After the Revolution, Lafayette hung a frame in his Paris library with a copy of the Declaration displayed on one side and the other side empty.
 The empty half, he told visitors, was for France’s own declaration of rights.
 Later Lafayette and other members of the French National Assembly consulted with Thomas Jefferson while drafting the French Declaration of the Rights of Man and Citizen.

 Back home the Declaration’s language of equality came under attack as discord over slavery intensified.
 John C. Calhoun asserted there was “not a word of truth to the statement that all men were created equal” and John Randolph of Virginia said it was a “pernicious falsehood.”
 Calhoun argued that the Declaration’s statements of equality were not necessary to its purpose.

-Abraham Lincoln answered that these statements were all the more significant because their inclusion was necessary.
+Abraham Lincoln answered that these statements were all the more significant because their inclusion was not necessary.
 Speaking at Independence Hall in 1861 he said he “never had a feeling politically that did not spring from the sentiments embodied in the Declaration of Independence.”6 Eulogizing Lincoln in 1865, Senator Charles Sumner reviewed Lincoln’s repeated reliance on the promise of the Declaration and his role in making it a reality.7

 Speaking shortly after World War II about the risks of tyranny and the looming iron curtain, Winston Churchill warned: